 Internal control is a process that is influenced by the Board of Directors, the Executive Management Team and the company’s employees, and has been designed to provide reasonable assurance that the company’s goals are being achieved in the following categories:

-- that the company has an appropriate and efficient organisation for
+- that the company has an appropriate and efficient organisation for its business operations

 - that the company produces reliable financial statements

 - that the company complies with the relevant laws and regulations.

 The company applies the established COSO (Internal Control – Integrated Framework) framework in its work.

 Fabege has a geographically well contained organisation and homogeneous operational activities, but its legal structure is complex.
 The business is capital-intensive and characterised by large monetary flows, including rental income, expenditure for project investments, acquisitions/sales of properties and financial expenses.